How does content offer you more than what’s written on each page? The answer is in these three reasons to consider re-purposing books.

-The phrase “be careful what you wish for” is all I can think about as my sister delivers hundreds of books on cooking, home design, and business to my doorstep.
+The phrase be careful what you wish for is all I can think about as my sister delivers hundreds of books on cooking, home design, and business to my doorstep.

-Here’s a sample of what I look for in each book.
+What I look for in each book

 Business books aren’t always bound the same way.
 There’s spiral settings and three-ring binder formats.
 This is handy for certain books that don’t fit the traditional binding process.

 Like you, I have limited space in my home and office.
 I can’t keep everything, and I’m not trying to create a library from scratch.
 However, the thought of getting rid of all the intelligence is my weakness.
 I’m pleased to make time to decide what I can keep, learn, and share.
-Isn’t that a wonderful example of reinvention?
+Isn’t that a wonderful example of re-purposing?